Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Wigner's Friend of Deutsch, and other daemons

-We shall provide argumentation that the reversal of the measurement interaction is a fundamentally untestable hypothesis, and as such cannot be considered as a candidate for a physical law.
-The paradoxical results obtained within "unitary" quantum mechanics, e.g. \cite{Frauchiger.18}, paradoxically additionally support this, as they reveal internal inconsistencies which haunt this hypothesis.
-Also, claims that it is in principle possible to make a measurement in e.g. basis
+\subsubsection{{\em Reversal of the measurement interaction} after the measurement is completed {\em is a fundamentally untestable hypothesis} and as such cannot be considered as a candidate for a physical law.}

+The paradoxes obtained within ``unitary" quantum mechanics, e.g. \cite{Frauchiger.18}, paradoxically additionally support the claim in the headline of this subsection, as they reveal internal inconsistencies which haunt this hypothesis.
+Also, claims, e.g. in \cite{Frauchiger.18}, that it is in principle possible to make a measurement in e.g. basis containing states like:

-where $F$ is essentially $P\otimes D \otimes Env$, that is Wigner's Friends and her lab, fall into this category of statements (see Appendix 1).
+where $F$ is essentially $P\otimes D \otimes Env$, that is Wigner's Friend and {\em her lab}, fall into this category of statements (see Appendix A).
 This is because to go from one orthonormal basis to another one performs a unitary transformation, and in the above case the feasibility of this operation hinges on a hypothesis that one can have a precise operational control of the entire system $F=P \otimes D\otimes Env$.
 Only such a precise control would allow a reversal of the measurement interaction.
+Additionally, the supporters of ``unitary'' quantum mechanics are mute about what happens with the measurement results when measurement interaction is reversed.

-\subsection{Untestability of reversal of measurement interaction}
+\subsubsection{Untestability of reversal of measurement interaction}